dotnet/docs-maui/docs/migration/upgrade-assistant.md

 2. If you see .NET Upgrade Assistant here, then click Update.

-## Run upgrade-assistant
+## Running the upgrade-assistant in the CLI

 Open a terminal and navigate to the folder where the target project or solution is located.
-Run the `upgrade-assistant upgrade` command, passing in the name of the project or solution you're upgrading:
+Run the `upgrade-assistant upgrade` command:

 ```dotnetcli
 upgrade-assistant upgrade
 ```

 This command runs the tool updates all eligible files within the chosen project and dependent projects.

+## Running the upgrade-assistant in VS:

+Right click on the project in the Solution Explorer and select <b>Upgrade</b>.

+## Upgrade Interactions

 The upgrade assistant will prompt you with two styles of upgrades:
 * <b>In-place</b> : This option upgrades your project without making a copy.